Goldman Sachs commodities risk lowest in 8 years

 Goldman Sachs' commodities trading risk fell to its lowest level in 8 years during the second quarter, company results showed on Tuesday, as tough trading conditions sidelined many investors in oil, metals and agriculture.

-Wall Street's biggest investment bank said its Value-at-Risk (VaR) in commodities averaged $20 million per day in the three months to June, versus the $26 million averaged in the first quarter.
+Wall Street's biggest investment bank said its Value-at-Risk (VaR) in commodities averaged $20 million (12.8 million pounds) per day in the three months to June, versus the $26 million averaged in the first quarter.

 It was the lowest commodities VaR for Goldman since the $15 million averaged in the second quarter of 2004 -- a time when commodity prices were also quite volatile.